Assistantships for the Ph.D. program students

 Most entering graduate students are funded by a departmental assistantship, which provides a stipend and tuition waiver for the nine-month academic year.
-For the 2019-2020 academic year, the stipend is $17,830 (22.86 per hour) for incoming and continuing students.
-The tuition waiver covers full tuition costs.
-Students will be responsible for paying all academic fees, which are expected to be approximately $800 per semester (Fall and Spring) and approximately $500 in the Summer.
+Beginning with the 2024-2025 academic year, the stipend is $21,624 (27.73 per hour) for incoming and continuing students.
+The tuition waiver covers tuition costs, but students are responsible for paying all associated academic fees, which are expected to be approximately $800 per semester (Fall and Spring) and approximately $500 in the Summer.
 These are current rates and are subject to change.
-These assistantships require a 16-20 hour per week work assignment.
-The hiring process for the assistantship position appointment would include completing an online employment application and payroll paperwork at Human Resources, passing a background check, and providing reference letters and original documents used to verify work authorization.
+These assistantships require a 20-hour-per-week work assignment.
+The hiring process for the assistantship position appointment would include completing an online employment application and payroll paperwork at Human Resources, passing a background check and providing reference letters and original documents to verify work authorization.

 The Office of Graduate Studies requires all prospective TAs whose native language is not English to earn a minimum score of 26 on the speaking subsection of the internet based TOEFL (iBT-S) or 160 on the spoken portion of the TOEIC test administered by ETS.

 One benefit of being a Graduate Assistant (GA) is eligibility to receive a subsidy from the University to help offset the cost of health insurance and make it more affordable for GA's who participate in the USF Student Health Insurance Plan.
-The individual annual premium cost is $2,663.
-The University of South Florida will pay up to $2,504 of the annual premium for eligible GA's with at least a .25 FTE appointment (10 hours per week).
+The individual annual premium cost is $3,310.
+The University of South Florida will pay up to $3,151 of the annual premium for eligible GA's with at least a .25 FTE appointment (10 hours per week).
 The University's contribution is paid directly to the insurance company.
-Students will be responsible to pay the $159 difference in annual health insurance premium.
-This amount will be deducted from the student’s paycheck.
+Students will be responsible to pay the $159* difference in annual health insurance premium (*rates contingent on collective bargaining agreement).
+This amount will be deducted from the student’s paycheck in two payments during the fall semester and four payments during the spring semester for annual coverage.
 GA's must enroll in the Plan during the Open Enrollment period to be eligible and insurable for the semester(s) of employment, and must maintain eligibility throughout the semester(s).

 After the first year, most students work throughout the calendar year in paid research, clinical, or teaching placements.
 Opportunities to teach an undergraduate course, funded by a departmental assistantship, have been ample for post-master's students.
 We have a long track record of funding 100% of the students who request funding.